Major: Computer Science

 While pursuing her education, Gevondyan – encouraged by COD Professor Tom Carter – obtained an internship at Argonne National Laboratory, which then hired her for several years as a coop student.
 Today she works there full-time and participates in projects involving global energy production safety and energy source security.

 “Energy is a key component of global economic development and faces challenges,” she said.
 “Although many of these challenges are greater than I can even imagine, I’m happy to be in the middle of it all.”

 Gevondyan is also making sure that College of DuPage students have an opportunity to gain invaluable work experience. in 2017, she helped establish an internship program in her department at Argonne for COD students who are enrolled in STEM programs and participate in extracurricular activities.

-“My relationship with the College grew since the day I stepped onto the campus,” she said.
+“My relationship with College of DuPage grew since the day I stepped onto the campus,” she said.
 “Everyone was extremely supportive and helpful, starting with little things, like letting me print my paper for free because I forgot my wallet and the paper was due in 10 minutes, all the way to huge things like giving me amazing friends, hiring me as a student worker, and opening up new professional and academic connections.